Herniated Disc

 Common Causes of Herniated Disc

-The most common cause of a herniated disc is disk degeneration.
+The most common cause of a herniated disc is disc degeneration.
 As we age, our spine loses its ability to support itself because the disks become more brittle and less elastic over time.

 This makes someone more susceptible to injuries like a herniated disc, since the discs are less able to absorb shock from everyday activities like walking or running which can lead to further degeneration over time if left untreated.